fmthoma/functional-data-structures-talk/README.md

 Despite the good asymptotic properties, Finger Trees are quite slow.
 * For Sequences, Lists are generally preferable, unless random access or access to both ends are explicitly required.
-* For Priority Queues, Heaps generally perform much better, but they are usually not stable (fair).
+* For Priority Queues, Heaps generally perform better, but they are usually not stable (fair).

+## Conclusion

+* Choose your data structures wisely.
+* Being lazy can save you a lot of work.
+* Smart compilers make stupid programs run fast.

-## End
+## Thank you!